anthony-bernaert/ftdi-jtag-programmer/README.md

 This board was designed using KiCad 7.
 Navigate to the releases section to obtain the latest production files and schematic.

 Files for 3D printing an optional enclosure are also provided.
-Using an enclosure is recommended to prevent accidental shorts during use.
+The enclosure is recommended to prevent accidental shorts during use.

 <img src="https://github.com/user-attachments/assets/0eb81f71-52bd-4e76-bff5-49464992ebff" width="500" />